-We do not edit or proofread papers, but we do supply helpful links for making revisions and proofreading a paper.
+The Writing Center does not edit, proofread, or revise papers, but we can supply helpful strategies and tips for revising and proofreading a paper.

 Students can use The Writing Center services at any stage of their writing from brainstorming ideas to reviewing a final draft.
 However, we are here to help students become better writers, not to write for them.
 The Writing Center is not an editing or proofreading service.

 We approach writing in a particular order as listed below.

 Using their own drafts, we help students find a focus statement that is

 appropriate for the writing situation.
 This is one that is not so general that

 it cannot be properly explored during the time allotted for the assignment or